jatanloya/KeystrokeAnalysis/README.md

 We use two paramaters for analysis as of now:
-1. Dwell Time
+1. Dwell Time:

 It is the time spent on every keystroke.

-2. Flight Time
+2. Flight Time:

 Time between successive keystrokes.

 ## References: